Filtrer par type

 This service is offered via Crossref.

-All content can be uploaded via OAI-PMH in oai_dc and XML JATS.
+All content is exported via OAI-PMH in oai_dc and XML JATS.

 For each article reference put online by the centre Mersenne or cited by one of these articles, the associated identifiers are periodically searched in several databases automatically.
 A text-mining tool automatically detects and enriches bibliographic references.
 Les services interrogés périodiquement sont : Crossref, MathSciNet, ZbMath, …The services surveyed periodically are: Crossref, MathSciNet, ZbMath